 Read this article to discover more about how to craft landing page copy that converts and then implement the tips in your online course landing page.

 A landing page is a stand-alone page designed to promote a specific offer.
-A website is a collection of pages that could include sales pages, your blog, about pages and more.
-You easily create both with the MailerLite website builder.
+A website is a collection of pages that could include sales pages, your blog, about pages, and more.
+You can easily create both with the MailerLite website builder.

 Find out more about how to build your own website here.